rxseven/docker-playground/README.md

 make code
 ```

 > Note: this command will open the project in Visual Studio Code directly from the command line.
-To enable this feature, please follow the further configuration steps described [here](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).
+To enable this feature, follow the further configuration steps described [here](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

 **5.** Open `.env.development` file and add the configuration below: